 Further down the page, you can configure how to display your total counts:

 The Decimal Places only refers to what happens after you start getting into the thousands of shares.
 For example, 3k vs. 3.24k.
-If you’re in of those countries that uses commas instead of periods, you can also make that change here.
+If you’re in those countries that use commas instead of periods, you can also make that change here.